 Put your large travel toiletry containers aside and pack just what need.
 These leakproof silicon travel bottles are TSA-approved and let you bring your everyday essentials, such as shampoo, body wash, moisturizer, and even Advil, all in your carry-on luggage.

 Wash your clothes on the go — whether in the sink or bathtub — so you can pack less.
-The Enyur Laundry Sheets offers a liquidness option with 32 individual sheets in a small plastic container.
+The Enyur Laundry Sheets offers a liquidless option with 32 individual sheets in a small plastic container.

 Just pull out a sheet when you want to wash a few items, and the sheet will dissolve in either hot or cold water.
 These sheets can even be used in a regular washing machine as well.